dps910/blog/index.md

 ### Why?

-Because I want to, I feel like this will be a fun project to maintain.
+Because I want to, I feel like this will be a fun project.

 ### What will I blog about?